navikt/aksel/.changeset/thirty-snakes-doubt.md

 "@navikt/aksel-stylelint": minor
 ---

-Pagination: Added some classes to list of deprecated (removed) classes.
+Pagination: :boom: Added some classes to list of deprecated (removed) classes.